 The dish is an excellent side dish that is special enough for a holiday feast, yet easy enough to fix and serve any day of the week.
 This recipe makes a generous batch, enough for 6 people, and it is easily scaled up for a party or potluck.

 - 1 package frozen lima beans, (about 10 to 12 ounces)

 - 1 small onion (chopped)

 - 1 clove garlic (minced)

-- 1/4 cup chopped red or green bell pepper (or use a combination)
+- 1/4 cup chopped bell pepper (red or green)

-Cook the frozen lima beans following the package directions.
+- Cook the frozen lima beans following the package directions.
+Drain the lima beans.

-Simmer the mixture for 5 to 10 minutes.
-Add cream, the remaining tablespoon of butter, salt, and pepper to taste.
+- Add the light or heavy cream, the remaining 2 tablespoons of butter, and the salt and pepper, to taste.
 Heat through.